-Have you ever found yourself at a loss for something to say when the mother of someone you know passes away?
-Do you worry that if you say something, it will come across the wrong way?
-This is always difficult and can make even the most eloquent person tongue-tied.
+Finding the right words after the death of someone you care about is always difficult and can make even the most eloquent person tongue-tied.
 But you know you still need to say something to express sympathy and show that you care, no matter how difficult it is.

 If the person who lost her mother is a close friend of yours, you’ll want to visit her to show that you care.
 Provide comfort by simply being there.
 Let her know that you don’t want to intrude, but you’ll be available if and when she needs to talk.
 Offer to do a task she may dread, such as clean out a closet or address thank you notes for funeral flowers.

 If the person who lost her mother isn’t a close friend, you may want to call instead.
 Express your sympathy as briefly as possible, offer your assistance with whatever you are willing to do, and get off the phone so others can get through.

 It's always good to go to the funeral to offer support to the survivors.
 However, if you're unable to attend, let the person know that your thoughts and prayers are with the family.

 Send a Note or Card

 Here are some examples of what you can put in a note:

 I am so sorry to hear about your loss.
 Your mother was one of the sweetest women I’ve ever known.
 She always had a nice smile and friendly greeting when I saw her.
 Please don’t hesitate to call if you need anything.

 I’m sorry to hear about your mother’s passing.
 She must have been proud of you and all your accomplishments.
 Give me a call when you feel like talking.

 I’d like to send my heartfelt sympathy on the loss of your mom.
 I always enjoyed hearing the stories you shared in the break room, especially the one about how your mom baked cookies for all the neighborhood children.
 I know she will be missed.